 If you need to tether your dog, do so for short periods of time, ideally while you are supervising him or her.
-There are many durable tethers that are more comfortable for your dog than a chain.

 If there is no fence, there may be other options to help provide confinement for your pet without the need for a chain, such adding a fence or a large outdoor kennel with a shaded top.
 If the dog climbs the fence, you can extend the height by adding fencing or other materials to make it taller and harder to climb.
 If your pet is digging under the fence, you can bury chicken wire/wire fencing or add bricks or concrete blocks along the edge to stop this behavior.